Keep your child’s smile healthy and bright!

 (Remember, children can bite only if latched incorrectly, and that is usually when they are “playing” at the end of a nursing.
 Put your child down and say, “that hurts!”
 If you put your baby down every time he or she bites or you break the nursing latch when you realize your baby is no longer sucking to eat…there will be no problems.
 Just because your baby is teething or has teeth is not a reason in itself to wean from the breast!)

-We have always known that care of those cute little teeth was important, but there has been some recent changes in the recommendations of care.
+We have always known that care of those cute little teeth was important, but the recommendations in fluoride usage has changed over the years.
 How we care for our child’s teeth will affect his or her health.
 Those baby teeth ARE important!
 Dental decay is an active infection in a mouth…and we want to protect those little pearly whites for the best smiles now and down the road!

 Dental decay is the most common chronic disease of childhood!
 24 percent of children in the U. S. have a cavity before age four!
 53 percent by age 8 and 56 percent by age 15.
 There has been a significant increase of dental decay in children in the 2-4 year old age group.
 So, what are parents supposed to do to protect our little ones’ precious smiles?
 There is a plan! http://pediatrics.aappublications.org/content/early/2014/11/18/peds.2014-2984.full.pdf+html